uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 Table builder
 -------------

-A table :term:`builder` is a concept that associated with particular :ref:`table` type and is used on data preparation and data processing stages
+A table :term:`builder` is a concept that is associated with a particular :ref:`table` type and is used at the data preparation and data processing stages
 for:

 - Iterative construction of a :ref:`table` from another :ref:`tables <table>` or